 If you’re up for perfect homemade pasta with a large selection of wine, one of the best choices is the permanently best-rated Ambi chain restaurant Pasta Fresca.
-From street level, where the café is, the restaurant might not look extremely charming, but once you enter the stairs will take you to the intimate 300-year-old cellar where everything is made by hand.
-This busy Italian restaurant with an extensive menu serves dishes such as pasta with asparagus, ham, and freshly grated parmesan cheese, creamy risotto with porcini and piquant spaghetti aglio-olio with chilli.
-Most pasta dishes are reasonably priced at around 200 CZK, while seafood and meat dishes might reach up to 400 CZK.
+From street level, where the café is, the restaurant might not look extremely charming, but once you enter, the stairs will take you to the intimate 300-year-old cellar where everything is made by hand.
+This busy Italian restaurant with an extensive menu serves dishes such as pasta with asparagus, ham, freshly grated parmesan cheese, creamy risotto with porcini and piquant spaghetti Aglio-olio with chilli.
+Most pasta dishes are reasonably priced at around 200 CZK, while seafood and meat dishes might reach 400 CZK.

 Address: Celetná 11, Prague 1; www.ambi.cz